 Again, £8 is ideal stocking filler territory.
 Other similar guides, too, if you want to check out the website, with deals if you buy a full set.

-Some of you might recall I did a rundown of the 10 best modern houses for birds recently.
+Some of you might recall I did a rundown of the 10 best modern houses for birds some time back.
 If you read that, then this piece is likely to be familiar to you.

-Sold by Wildlife Garden, there’s a distinctly more Bauhaus take also available, but also this wonderful Art Deco design, which has everything fans of the era will love, right down to the sunburst door.
+This is a wonderful piece of garden architecture, inspired by early 20th-century modernism and has everything fans of the era will love, right down to the Bauhaus colours.
 I’m sure your feathered friends will find it equally appealing.

 25. 1920s Bauhaus poster coaster set